-The Administration is recommending a three-pronged approach to business attraction for the technology and financial services industry focus areas.
-The strategy is recommended to include 1) Policy Direction and Relationship-building; 2) Inducements and Services; and 3) Public Relations and Marketing.
+On February 19, 2021, the Administration outlined a three-pronged approach to business attraction for the technology and financial services industry focus areas.
+The strategy includes 1) Policy Direction and Relationship-building; 2) Inducements and Services; and 3) Public Relations and Marketing.
+On